-Prepare membership renewals to be mailed by Dec.
+Prepare membership renewals to be sent by Dec.
 1 for upcoming year.

 December

+Send a reminder to all members on or about Dec.
+1 of each year regarding the deadlines for international and chapter dues for the succeeding year (which begins Jan.
+1).

 Close books for the fiscal year on Dec.
 31.

 Work with incoming executive committee in preparing information needed to distribute to membership (i.e., new committees, chapter chairs, etc.).